Taxation of international executives

-A person’s domicile is, broadly, his/her permanent homeland.
-The majority of foreign nationals employed by foreign employers who are working on secondment to the U.K. will not be regarded as domiciled in the United Kingdom (i.e. they will be non-doms) under general principles.
+A person’s domicile is, broadly, their permanent homeland.
+The majority of foreign nationals employed by foreign employers who are working on secondment to the UK will not be regarded as domiciled in the United Kingdom (i.e. they will be non-doms) under general principles.

 As explained above, it is not anticipated that many assignees will fall to be treated as deemed domiciled under the new rules.

-If an employee works in the United Kingdom for a period of less than a year in total, and spends less than 183 days in the United Kingdom in any one U.K. tax year, the employee will be treated for tax purposes as a STBV.
-Such an employee is liable to U.K. tax on his/her remuneration attributable to duties performed in the United Kingdom, even if the employer is overseas.
-Such an employee is likely to be non-resident and consequently not taxable on remuneration relating to non-U.K. duties.
+If an employee works in the United Kingdom for a period of less than a year in total, and spends less than 183 days in the United Kingdom in any one UK tax year, the employee will be treated for tax purposes as a STBV.
+Such an employee is liable to UK tax on their remuneration attributable to duties performed in the United Kingdom, even if the employer is overseas.
+Such an employee is likely to be non-resident and consequently not taxable on remuneration relating to non-UK duties.
 If the employee is resident under the SRT, (see above) then OWR and the remittance basis should be considered.

-If the STBV remains a resident of his/her home country and there is a double taxation agreement between the United Kingdom and that country, the agreement may exempt the employee from U.K. tax on all his/her remuneration provided the following conditions are met:
+If the STBV remains a resident of their home country/territory and there is a double taxation agreement between the United Kingdom and that country/territory, the agreement may exempt the employee from UK tax on all their remuneration provided the following conditions are met:

 For the purpose of counting days for the 183-day test in a treaty, any day on which an individual is present in the United Kingdom will count as a day.

-For the purpose of counting days for this test, a day is when the individual is in the U.K. at midnight, except in some limited circumstances, such as where the individual is in transit in the U.K. or due to exceptional circumstances (e.g. war, natural disaster, civil unrest) which prevent the individual from leaving the U.K. (it is not enough that they are prevented from entering another country).
+For the purpose of counting days for this test, a day is when the individual is in the UK at midnight, except in some limited circumstances, such as where the individual is in transit in the UK or due to exceptional circumstances (e.g. war, natural disaster, civil unrest) which prevent the individual from leaving the UK (it is not enough that they are prevented from entering another country/territory).

 Depending on the circumstances, it is possible that residency could commence from the first day in the tax year, or the date the assignment begins, or from the date of an earlier entry to the United Kingdom.